Comprehensive Clubfoot Clinic

 Clubfoot is a congenital disorder, which means the condition is present at birth.
 Babies born with clubfoot have short, tight leg tendons.
 These connective tissues attach leg muscles to bones in the foot.
 Tension from overly tight tendons causes a baby’s foot (or sometimes both feet) to rotate inward.
 This rotation can be so severe that the child’s foot faces sideways or upward.
 Clubfoot looks awkward, but your child isn’t in pain.

 Approximately one out of every 1,000 babies have clubfoot.
 There’s no known cause, although the condition sometimes runs in families.
 Left untreated, a child with clubfoot may become permanently disabled.

 Comprehensive Clubfoot Clinic: Why Choose Us

-We understand that it can be distressing to think about orthopaedic treatments for your infant.
+We understand that it can be distressing to think about orthopedic treatments for your infant.
 At Children’s Hospital Los Angeles, your family has access to specialists who have dedicated their careers to treating clubfoot.
 We offer:

 - Surgical options: Your child may need surgery if clubfoot is severe, doesn’t respond to nonsurgical methods or returns after treatment.
-Your child receives excellent care from orthopaedic surgeons in our Limb Lengthening and Reconstruction Program.
+Your child receives excellent care from orthopedic surgeons in our Limb Lengthening and Reconstruction Program.
 Surgery involves repositioning bones, tendons and muscles in the foot.
 Your child will wear casts during recovery.

 - Prenatal consultations: If an ultrasound shows that your unborn baby has clubfoot, we meet with you during pregnancy to discuss the condition and treatment options.
 This early step ensures your newborn starts treatment quickly.